aimeos/aimeos-docs/content/config/controller-common/product-import.md

 In the configuration, the type and conversion must be separated by a slash (<type>/<conversion>).

-'''Note:''' Keep in mind that the position of the CSV fields start at zero (0).
+**Note:** Keep in mind that the position of the CSV fields start at zero (0).
 If you only need to convert a few fields, you don't have to configure all fields.
 Only specify the positions in the array you really need!